CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTUseSharedBoundsUnit 1`

 Various optimisations are enabled by this setting.
-It leads to a large reduction in area overhead, at almost no performance cost accross the benchmark suite.
+It leads to a large reduction in area overhead, at almost no performance cost across the benchmark suite.

 Another option that reduces the area overhead of CHERI is: